binkley/modern-java-practices/README.md

 * Gradle and Maven provide _default versions_ of bundled plugins.
 In both built tools, the version update plugins need you to be _explicit_ in stating versions for bundled plugins, so those versions are visible for update
+* Enable _HTML reports_ for local use; enable _XML reports_ for CI use in
+  integrating with report tooling

 ### Dependabot